-The purpose of new organisations
+b) The purpose of new organisations:

-In the past, there have been three main reasons for setting up new organisations:
+In the past, there have been three main reasons for setting up new organisations: 1.
+Where central government has been of the view that local government bodies are either opposed to the development proposal or that they lack the competence or capacity to take the project forward (the key justification for setting up the London Docklands Development Corporation);

-- 1. Where central government has been of the view that local government bodies are either opposed to the development proposal or that they lack the competence or capacity to take the project forward (the key justification for setting up the London Docklands Development Corporation); - 2.
-Where the project involves development in a number of LA areas, and requires a consistent approach to delivery within a fixed timescale which is not constrained by the different policies or procedural arrangements of the existing local authorities (the key justification for the establishment of the Olympic Delivery Agency, though it should be recognised that much of the preparatory work was undertaken on a collaborative basis by the four main London boroughs concerned); and - 3.
-Where the project cannot be funded from the LA's resources or from available central government subsidy and requires private finance beyond the borrowing capacity of the LA (which is itself limited by central government controls) this would normally require some form of private sector led body, though this may be a joint venture company in which the LA has a minority interest.
-In the latter case, the initiative to set up a new body may be an initiative by the local authority rather than by central government (The examples of Barking and Dagenham/Bellway and Croydon/Laings JVCs come to mind.
-There are numerous other examples.)
+2. Where the project involves development in a number of LA areas, and requires a consistent approach to delivery within a fixed timescale which is not constrained by the different policies or procedural arrangements of the existing local authorities (the key justification for the establishment of the Olympic Delivery Agency, though it should be recognised that much of the preparatory work was undertaken on a collaborative basis by the four main London boroughs concerned); and

+3. Where the project cannot be funded from the LA's resources or from available central government subsidy and requires private finance beyond the borrowing capacity of the LA (which is itself limited by central government controls) - this would normally require some form of private sector led body, though this may be a joint venture company in which the LA has a minority interest.
+In the latter case, the initiative to set up a new body may be an initiative by the local authority rather than by central government.